 Highlighting OSD Margin... and pressing the button displays how OSD text will be displayed on the monitor.
 You can adjust the horizontal and vertical margins so that text and icons will not be hidden beyond the edges of the monitor.

-Highlight the Main Monitor tab to switch to the Sequence screen.
+Highlight the Main Monitor tab, and the Main Monitor setup screen appears.